If You're Thinking You Want a Stranger (There's One Coming Home)

 "If You're Thinking You Want a Stranger (There's One Coming Home)" is a song written by Blake Mevis and David Wills, and recorded by American country music artist George Strait.
 It was released in January 1982 as the third and final single from his debut album Strait Country.
-It peaked at number 3 in the United States, while it was a number 2 in Canada.
+It peaked at #3 in the United States on the Billboard Country Singles Chart (#1 on Cashbox), while it was a #2 in Canada.

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B− grade, saying that if Strait's voice wasn't so "distinctive and familiar, you could be forgiven for mistaking this for Johnny Lee’s, "Lookin' for Love."
 Billboard reviewed the song favorably, saying that "Strait's got another winner in this lively promise of changing ways."